pretix/pretix-docs/docs/topics/products.md

 ### Early-bird tiers based on ticket numbers

-Let's say you run a conference with 400 tickets that has the following pricing scheme:
+Let's say you run a conference with 400 tickets with the following pricing scheme:

  - First 100 tickets ("super early bird"): € 450
  - Next 100 tickets ("early bird"): € 550